NYSSBA BYLAWS - ARTICLE 6. BOARD OF DIRECTORS

 Meetings also may be called by the executive director, upon the written request of five members of the Association’s Board of Directors, which shall state the purpose of the meeting.
 Written notice of all meetings stating the purpose(s) of the meeting shall be sent so as to reach directors at least five days prior to the proposed meeting.

-At the request of the president, in addition to the regularly schedules meetings set forth in this article, the board of directors may meet by means of a telephone conference or electronic communication permitted by the Not-for-Profit Corporation Law.
+At the request of the president, in addition to the regularly scheduled meetings set forth in this article, the board of directors may meet by means of a telephone conference or electronic communication permitted by the Not-for-Profit Corporation Law.
 Notice of such meeting shall be given to members of the board at least 48 hours prior to such meeting.